Thorough, Mess-Free Creosote Removal Services

 First off – what is creosote?
 What does it look like?
 How does creosote even form in the first place?

-Creosote is a substance that builds up inside the chimney as you burn fires in the fireplace.
-It’s the result of smoke, water vapor, tar fog, and assorted wood-burning byproducts that cool and settle on the interior walls of the chimney as they pass through.
+Well, creosote is a flammable substance that builds up inside the chimney as you burn fires in the fireplace.
+It resembles a dark, tar-like substance that is the result of wood-burning byproducts – smoke, water vapor, tar fog, etc. – cooling and settling on the interior walls of the chimney as they pass through.

 Why Is Removing Creosote Important?

-A lot of creosote is bad for the health of your system, and it can clog things up if not regularly removed.
-This will affect air flow and efficiency, slowing the removal of smoke and harmful fumes so that they backdraft into your home instead of exiting the chimney.
+Creosote buildup is bad for the health of your system, and it can clog things up if not regularly removed.
+This will affect air flow and efficiency, slowing the escape of smoke and harmful fumes from your home.
+This means that, instead of exiting through the chimney, those smoke and fumes backdraft into your home – not good.

 With English Sweep, Inc., You’re Guaranteed Top-Notch Service

-We’re committed to education and excellence because it’s what’s best for our customer base – simple as that.
+We’re committed to education and excellence because it’s what’s best for our customer base – it’s as simple as that.
 We strive to be the best so we can deliver the best service around!

 Think Creosote May Be a Problem?
 Give Our Sweeps A Call